besmirzanaj/cloudalbania-website/content/posts/2022-09-build-rke2-cluster.md

 ### Accessing the Rancher GUI

 Now that the kubernetes cluster and Rancher are up and running, we can access the web GUI at https://rancher.cloud.albania and login with the password we set above.
 We can do this since the helm chart installed an `Ingress` for us that forwards the requests for https://rancher.cloud.albania to the Rancher `Service` in the `cattle-system` namespace.
-Here I am including the Rancher ingress and service for visibility.
+Here is the Rancher ingress and service for visibility.

 ```bash
 $ kubectl get ingress -n cattle-system rancher -o yaml